segmentio/segment-docs/src/connections/storage/catalog/data-lakes/index.md

 ## (Optional) Step 3 - Replay Historical Data

-If you’re a Business plan customer and would like to increase the size of your data set with a [replay of historical data](/docs/guides/what-is-replay/) into your Data Lake, [contact the Segment Support team](https://segment.com/help/contact/) to request a replay.
+If you’re on a Business plan and want to add historical data to your data set using a [replay of historical data](/docs/guides/what-is-replay/) into your Data Lake, [contact the Segment Support team](https://segment.com/help/contact/) to request one.

-The time needed to process a Replay can varying depending on the volume of data and number of events in each source.
+The time needed to process a Replay can vary depending on the volume of data and number of events in each source.
 If you decide to run a Replay, we recommend that you start with data from the last six months to get started, and then replay additional data if you find you need more.

 Segment uses a creates a separate EMR cluster to run replays, then destroys it when the replay finished.
 This ensures that regular Data Lakes syncs are not interrupted, and helps the replay finish faster.